Wiggle It (2 in a Room song)

-"Wiggle It" is a song by American music duo 2 in a Room, released as their second single from their second album, Wiggle It (1990).
-It is to date the act's biggest hit in the United States and abroad, peaking at number three in Australia, Ireland and the United Kingdom as well as number 15 in the United States.
+"Wiggle It" is a song by American music duo 2 in a Room, released in 1990 by Cutting and Charisma Records as the second single from their second album, Wiggle It (1990).
+It is written by George Morel and Rafael Vargas, and produced by Morel.
+The song became the act's biggest hit in the United States and abroad, peaking at number two in Luxembourg, number three in Australia, Ireland and the United Kingdom as well as number 15 in the United States.

 Critical reception

 Alex Henderson from AllMusic commented, "Hardcore rappers may have dismissed Wiggle It's hit title song as commercial frivolity, but there's no denying just how infectious the house-influenced jam is."
-Bill Coleman from Billboard stated that this "deep-baked hip-house sports a muscular bassline and well-phrased rhymes."
+Bill Coleman from Billboard magazine remarked that this "deep-baked hip-house sports a muscular bassline and well-phrased rhymes."
+James Hamilton from Music Week described it as "jauntily lurching hip house".

 Chart performance

-The single reached the number-one position on the US Billboard Dance Club Play chart and number 15 on the Billboard Hot 100 in 1990.
-It also reached number three in the United Kingdom, Ireland and Australia.
+The single reached the number-one position on the US Billboard Dance Club Play and 12-inch Singles Sales charts, as well as number 15 on the Billboard Hot 100 in 1990.
+It also reached number two in Luxembourg and number three in the United Kingdom, Ireland and Australia.
 The single earned a gold certification in Australia and the US and a silver certification in the UK.